GameTimeline

 Release order

-When each Witcher Netflix season, special, or animated film premiered in the US—one row per season or standalone film.
+When each Witcher Netflix season, special, or animated film premiered in the US—one entry per season or standalone film.
 Season 3 released in two volumes (June and July 2023) but counts as one season here.

 • Recommended fiction path → Season 1 → Nightmare of the Wolf (optional) → Season 2 → Season 3 → Season 4